 In addition to links, you can also use the wealth of keyword and hashtag knowledge you’ve gained from posting on other social media platforms and implement them into each Pin caption.
 You can add keywords throughout your entire profile that are related to your niche and sector, allowing you to be found organically in users’ searches and feeds.
 Use of them ensure that you’re making the most of your visibility on the platform.
 This will help the categorising aspect of the platform, which is like gold dust.
 Once you’ve chosen the correct categories for your Pins, with the most popular ones being health, beauty, and travel, you’re maximising your reach.
 The correct categories in the correct niches means you’re more searchable and thus, easier to find.

-This traffic will also result in a community of like-minded people that will endeavour to interact, consumer, and support you and your brand.
+This traffic will also result in a community of like-minded people that will endeavour to interact, consumer, and support you and your startup.
 There are over 355 million people who use Pinterest each month which is a wealth of support and engagement just waiting to find you.
 As stated before, Pinterest hinges on the social aspect of social media, so you’ll be able to count on your followers more than on other platforms to engage with your Pins in all the ways you’re looking for.Branded videos that are between 30 and 90 seconds long are the way to go as 75% of Pinterest users say they’re more likely to watch branded videos if it’s one that interests them.
 They’ll share it with their friends, followers, champion it, and click-through to see everything you have to offer.
 People on Pinterest have the highest purchase intent of any other social media platform, so if you can get a sizeable audience on Pinterest, your sales will grow.